ORGANISATION/COMPANYNTNU Norwegian University of Science and Technology

 Salary and conditions

-Postdoctoral candidates are placed in code 1352, and are normally remunerated at gross from NOK 542 400 per annum before tax, depending on qualifications and seniority.
+PhD candidates are remunerated in code 1017, and are normally remunerated from NOK 479 600 per annum before tax, depending on qualifications and seniority.
 From the salary, 2% is deducted as a contribution to the Norwegian Public Service Pension Fund.

 The engagement is to be made in accordance with the regulations in force concerning State Employees and Civil Servants, and the acts relating to Control of the Export of Strategic Goods, Services and Technology.
 Candidates who by assessment of the application and attachment are seen to conflict with the criteria in the latter law will be prohibited from recruitment to NTNU.
 After the appointment you must assume that there may be changes in the area of work.